JuliaGraphics/Luxor.jl/docs/src/howto/turtle.md

 ```
 # Turtle graphics

 Luxor provides some basic "turtle graphics" functions.
-Functions to control the turtle begin (somewhat unusually) with a capital letter: Forward, Turn, Circle, Orientation, Towards, Rectangle, Pendown, Penup, Pencolor, Penwidth, and Reposition, and so on, and angles are specified in degrees rather than radians.
+Functions to control the turtle begin (somewhat unusually) with a capital letter: Forward, Turn, Circle, Orientation, Towards, Rectangle, Pendown, Penup, Pencolor, Penwidth, and Reposition.

+Angles are specified in clockwise degrees rather than radians.

 ```@example
 using Luxor, Colors